HeyJoFlyer/led-star-pcb/README.md

 # LED Star PCB and Panelized Version

 ## Overview
 This repository contains the design files for an open-source LED star printed circuit board (PCB) and a panelized version for ease of production.
 The PCB is designed to accommodate a single 1W LED for optimal heatsinking and simplified wire connections.
-This project was made with KiCad.
+This project was made with KiCad and the outline was made using Inkscape.
-The normal pcbs have a thickness of 1,2 - 1,3mm.

 ## Features
 - Single 1 / 3W LED mounting footprint